- Consumer Complaint Reporting

 - medical devices (for example, contact lenses, glucose tests, pacemakers, and medical x-rays)

-- blood products, human cell and tissue products, and other biologics (except vaccines, which are reported to another system)
+- blood products, human cell and tissue products, and other biologics (except vaccines, which are reported using another system)

-- special nutritional products (dietary supplements, infant formulas, and medical foods such as nutritional supplements used under medical supervision)
+- infant formulas and medical foods such as nutritional supplements used under medical supervision)

 When FDA approves a medical product, the agency has determined that the benefits of the product outweigh the risks.
 "But every product that FDA approves carries some risk," says Norman Marks, M.D., Medical Director of FDA's MedWatch Program.
 "Sometimes there are risks that only come to light after a medical product gets on the market and is used in a larger number of patients, for a longer period of time, and in patients whose health characteristics are different from those of the patients studied before approval."
 So continued monitoring of adverse events is essential and depends on reporting of these events to FDA so they can be entered in MedWatch.